Standard Name: Bacon, Anne

 Bacon, Anne.
 The Letters of Lady Anne Bacon.
 Editor Allen, Gemma, Cambridge University Press, 2014.

-Parker, Matthew, John Jewel, and John Jewel.
-“To the right honorable learned and vertuous Ladie A. B”.
+Parker, Matthew et al. “To the right honorable learned and vertuous Ladie A. B”.
 An Apologie or Answere in Defence of the Churche of Englande, translated by.
 Anne Bacon, Reginald Wolfe, 1564.